This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 The Manual – It is important to have a copy of your pinball manual on hand.
 If you don’t have one, either purchase a copy, or download it from the IPDB, and donate to help them maintain it.
 Note that some games, especially Williams / Bally WPC pins have two manuals.
 The second one is the WPC manual which is about the circuit boards and, while great to have, is not generally needed here.
 EM and early SS manuals are nearly useless, unless they indicate any parts information including rubber rings.

 Bulb Sockets for the Pop Bumpers – If your pop bumpers contain the #44 bayonet sockets, they are lousy.
-Replace them with bayonet sockets.
+Replace them with wedge sockets.
 Flat wire leads fit the best.
 Insulated wire leads are easier to install but the bulbs sit higher and may hit the cap.

 Flipper Bats – These can usually be salvaged, but are frequently yellowed, and the rubber band has left deposits nearly impossible to remove.
 Note that many have logos on them.
 Non-logo bats are cheap, but ones with logos are more expensive.